Separating Axis Theorem (SAT) Explanation

 Download:

-Basically, you create two shapes and then test them with the ‘Collision.test()’ method.
-If they touch then a ‘CollisionInfo’ object will be returned.
-If they don’t touch then it will return ‘null’.
+Basically, you create two shapes from the (SATPolygon or SATCircle classes) and then test them with the static 'SAT.test()' method.
+If they touch then a 'CollisionInfo' object will be returned.
+If they don't touch then it will return 'null'.
 The CollisionInfo object has a bunch of information about the collision that can be used to separate the two objects, etc.

 If you are writing you’re own, it could be a number of things – the thing that always tripped me up was that I always forgot to convert the vector normal to a unit vector before projecting the sides of the polygons.